• Level of education

 Description

-The principles of Green Chemistry provide a basis for the evaluation and design of new chemical products and processes that minimize negative impacts on human health and the environment.
-In this teaching unit, offered to M2 students of the Master of Biomolecular Chemistry (BM), Orientation 2 (O2), the basic principles and concepts of Green Chemistry will be discussed, and their applications in the field of non-conventional activation methods and the use of alternative media in organic synthesis.
+The principles of green chemistry provide a basis for evaluating and designing new chemical products and processes that minimize negative impacts on human health and the environment.
+In this teaching unit, offered to M2 students in the Master's program in Biomolecular Chemistry (BM), Orientation 2 (O2), the basic principles and concepts of green chemistry will be addressed, along with their applications in the field of unconventional activation methods and the use of alternative media in organic synthesis.

 Field: 11 a.m.